 What Are Estimated Tax Payments?

-Salaried and hourly employees typically have taxes taken out of each paycheck.
-For those who are self-employed, though, income tax isn’t automatically paid.
-But if you earn $400 on your own, even in a side gig, you’re required to complete and file Schedule SE, which calculates your earnings for the year and determines how much you owe in taxes.
+Salaried and hourly employees typically have taxes withheld from each of their paychecks.
+Their employers then send them to the IRS and to the state of their behalf.
+But income tax isn’t automatically paid this way if you're self-employed.
+You’re required to complete and file Schedule SE if you earn $400 or more on your own, even from a side gig.
+The form calculates your earnings for the year and determines how much you owe in taxes.

-But you can’t just wait until April to pay Uncle Sam.
+But you can’t just wait until April to pay that calculation to Uncle Sam.
 The IRS expects you to pay taxes throughout the year if you earn above a certain amount.
-The IRS suggests that if you expect to owe $1,000 or more when you file your taxes for the year, you should divide the amount up and pay it throughout the year.
+The IRS suggests that if you expect to owe $1,000 or more when you file your taxes for the year, you should divide that amount by four and pay it quarterly throughout the year.

 Read More: What are Self-Employed Taxes?